 Experienced referees are not blind and can see when a player is faking.
 So I wouldn’t say that players are often getting penalized for nothing.

-With that said, yellow and red cards have a huge effect on the flow of the game and can psychologically affect the player that is cautioned by the referee.
+With that said, yellow and red cards have a huge effect on the flow of the game and can psychologically affect the player that the referee cautions.

 Disrupting the tempo of the opponent can be huge in soccer as well.
 It is psychologically taxing because players may get frustrated, unable to reach the culmination of their efforts – a goal.
 Aside from that, disrupting the opponents’ flow may prevent them from realizing their strategy.

-Pretty much any game stoppage is going to disrupt the tempo of the opposing team.
+Pretty much any game stoppage will disrupt the opposing team’s tempo.
 And this may not be necessarily the goal of the faking player – most often, those who simulate injuries aim to obtain a free kick or penalty for their team.
-The effects are still there though.
+The effects are still there, though.

 But in some cases, disrupting the game may be specifically the goal of the diving player.
 This happens especially often toward the end of the game when the team of the faking player needs to maintain the score.

 Soccer players boast exceptional conditioning, but they also get exhausted.
 This is especially true for playoff games that last more than 90 minutes because the score was a tie after the end of the second half.

 Anyway, if the simulation ends in a game stoppage, then players get the chance to rest a little.
 However, the opponent rests as well, so the usefulness of faking injuries to get some rest is debatable.